QuantEcon/python-lecture-sandpit.myst/lectures/rand_resp.md

 +++

-We compute the mean and variance of the MLE estimator $\hat \pi$ as:
+We compute the mean and variance of the MLE estimator $\hat \pi$ to be:

 +++